EdmundGoodman/LaTeXTemplate/README.md

 # LaTeXTemplate
-A simple template for latex documents to allow a quick start to writeups
+A simple template for LaTeX documents to allow a quick start to writeups